ThreeDotsLabs/event-driven-example/README.md

 # Event-Driven application example

-This is an example project of building Event-Driven services in Go, using [Watermill](https://github.com/ThreeDotsLabs/watermill).
+This is an example Event-Driven application written in Go, using [Watermill](https://github.com/ThreeDotsLabs/watermill).

+The projects aims to integrate incoming GitHub webhooks with Grafana and Slack, essentially adding annotations and sending messages when a new commit is pushed.
+There are also simulated deployment messages sent over RabbitMQ to demonstrate working with multiple event streams.

-In addition to the application, the environment consists of:
+In addition to the application, the docker-compose environment consists of:

 * **Kafka** and **ZooKeeper**
 * **RabbitMQ**